The Purge: The Forever Purge (2021)

-In October 2018, The Purge creator James DeMonaco stated that the fifth film was set to be the last in the series, stating that "it will be a really cool ending, how we take this one home."
+In October 2018, James DeMonaco, the creator of The Purge, stated that the fifth film was set to be the last film in the series, stating that "it will be a really cool ending, how we take this one home."

+The film takes place eight years after Election Year, in 2048 and 2049, and the Purge has been reinstated by the re-elected New Founding Fathers of America (NFFA).
+In response to eight years without a Purge, an anti-immigration hate group which is known as The Forever After Purge continues the Purge after the end of the purge, proceeding to wipe the government out, take control of major cities in the country and commence what it calls a "purification" of the country.
+The primary targets of the group's purification campaign are immigrants and members of the upper classes.

 In August 2019, it was announced that Everardo Valerio Gout will direct the film.
 The film was initially scheduled to be released in the United States on July 10, 2020, by Universal Pictures.
 In May 2020, the film was delayed indefinitely due to the COVID-19 pandemic.
 In July 2020, the film was rescheduled for July 9, 2021.
-In April 2021, it was moved back a week to July 2, 2021.
+In April 2021, it was moved forward a week to July 2, 2021.
+The film grossed $77 million worldwide against its $18 million budget.

-The film takes place fourteen years after Election Year where the Purge has been reinstated by the re-elected New Founding Fathers of America (NFFA).
-In response to eight years without a Purge, an anti-immigration hate group known as The Forever After Purge continue to Purge beyond the end of the purge, proceeding to wipe out the government and take over major cities in the country to commence what they call a "purification" of the country, which primarily targets both immigrants and the upper class.

-Untitled sixth Purge film
+Untitled sixth film

 In June 2021, producer Jason Blum stated that he intends to make additional Purge films and that he is working on convincing DeMonaco to continue the story.
 The producer stated that he would not make more without the filmmaker's collaboration.
 DeMonaco later stated that up until four months previous he had intended The Forever Purge to be the final film in the franchise.
-The filmmaker stated that one day he woke up with another idea where he could "flip this thing upside down and we can continue...in a way that people can enjoy."
-DeMonaco confirmed that he is working on the script, while stating that whether it is made, depends on the reception to the previous film.
+The filmmaker stated that one day he woke up with another idea where he could "flip this thing upside down and we can continue... in a way that people can enjoy."
+DeMonaco confirmed that he is working on the script while stating that whether it is made, depends on the reception to the previous film.

-In September 2021, in an interview with Nightmare on Film Street, DeMonaco stated that the story for Purge 6 includes Frank Grillo reprising his role as Leo Barnes.
-The story includes a worldwide Purge, an idea that he had originally intended for a third season of now-cancelled television series.
+In September 2021, in an interview with Nightmare on Film Street, DeMonaco stated that the story for the film includes Frank Grillo reprising his role as Leo Barnes.
+The story includes a worldwide Purge, an idea that he had intended for a third season of the now-cancelled television series.
 By September, DeMonaco had completed the script and signed on to additionally serve as director; while Grillo officially signed on to reprise his role in the franchise.
 The film will take place 10 years after The Forever Purge, in 2059, while the portrayal of the dystopian "tribalized" America will be different in this film, referencing Escape from New York as an influence, and following Barnes in the midst of the Second American Civil War as he is sent on a mission through various Purge states.